 Technically, you can include any font into an email.
 However, if the recipient does not have that font installed, they are not going to see the email as you expect they would.

-Since the late 90s, Mac and PC have had 18 commonly shared fonts that have been collectively called email-safe fonts.
-Generally, every email platform has these fonts installed so they are available when an email is rendered on the client's side.
-Although 18 fonts may seem limiting, there are ways to bring in custom fonts and set fallbacks to ensure your message is branded properly.
+Since the later part of the 1990s, Macintosh and Windows have had 18 commonly shared fonts.
+These fonts are normally pre-installed on a a user's machine.
+As such, these have been collectively called safe fonts.
+Generally, every email platform has these fonts pre-installed so they are available when an email is rendered on the client's side.
+The 18 email-safe fonts are as follows:

 |Arial Black||Arial Black, Gadget|